jpgonzalezra/compota-token/README.md

 ### Multi-Pool Support
 - The contract holds an array of `StakingPool`.
 - Each pool has its own LP token, `multiplierMax`, and `timeThreshold`.
+- Each `StakingPool` also includes a boolean `active` field.
+By default, `active = true` for new pools.
+The contract owner can call `disableStakingPool(poolId_)` to set `active = false` on a specific pool, preventing any further staking but leaving existing stakes intact.
+When a pool is disabled, a `StakingPoolDisabled(poolId_)` event is emitted to inform off-chain services.
 - Users can stake/unstake by specifying `poolId`.

 ### Min/Max Yearly Rate